federicovergallo/Engagement-recognition-using-DAISEE-dataset/README.md

 # DAiSEE Engagement Recognition
-Implementation of Engagement Recognition using DAiSEE dataset
+Implementation in Tensorflow 2.x of Engagement Recognition using DAiSEE dataset

 Engagement Recognition is made through a multi-label classification of the following status:
 - engaged